Part Three: National Security

 While innovation on 4G networks was largely dominated by the United States and other Western countries, since 2012, China has made a coordinated effort to dominate the build-out of 5G networks and determine operating standards around the world.
 Chinese omnipresence in 5G infrastructure rollout, embodied in its national telecommunications leader, Huawei, has raised security concerns for Western and other countries and has moved the 5G debate from the technical realm into geopolitics.

-China’s push to lead in 5G infrastructure development, combined with long-running U.S. concerns over Huawei’s alleged intellectual property theft, prompted President Donald Trump’s signing an executive order banning Huawei from accessing U.S. supply chains in May 2019.
+China’s push to lead in 5G infrastructure development, combined with long-running U.S. concerns over Huawei’s alleged intellectual property theft, prompted President Donald Trump’s signing of an executive order banning Huawei from accessing U.S. supply chains in May of 2019.
 The move sparked a direct confrontation between the U.S. and China over 5G, putting the two countries directly at odds over 5G technology platforms and forcing other countries to take sides.
-Without a direct competitor to Huawei, the U.S. has moved toward European and South Korean competitors Nokia, Ericsson, and Samsung, and it is strongly urging allies to do the same.
+The U.S. has succeeded in pushing Huawei out of a number of key EU markets, including the UK and France, but Huawei’s omnipresence throughout most of the developing world continues to drive conflict.

-However, Huawei’s competitive position cannot easily be diminished.
+Huawei’s competitive position has diminished since the start of 2020, but it still holds some formidable advantages.
 Huawei’s 2019 revenue was four times greater than Nokia’s or Ericsson’s, and it owns more patents on essential telecom technology than any of its competitors.
-Further, Huawei played an essential role in the development of 4G networks globally and has its equipment and services already deployed in 170 countries.
-Already, the majority of countries in Europe, Asia, Africa, and Latin America have begun working with Huawei to develop their 5G networks.
-For the U.S., unseating Huawei will be an uphill, if not insurmountable, battle.
+Further, Huawei played an essential role in the development of 4G networks globally and has its equipment and services already deployed in 170 countries—countries banning Huawei face a high cost for removing its existing equipment.
+Despite falling behind competitors in signed 5G contracts, Huawei will remain a major player in global 5G development, setting the stage for a prolonged international struggle and potentially fracturing the future 5G Internet into two separate spheres.

 In FP Analytics’ three-part Power Map Series, 5G Explained, we break down the key issues surrounding the development of 5G networks and the confrontation between the U.S. and China over 5G by: